gk199/cms-hcal-debug/README.md

     python plot_QCD_LLP.py

 Currently run.C and plot_simple.py are set up for analyzing TPs in the HCAL barrel and endcap region, with the Run 3 HCAL segmentation (up to 4 depth layers in HB, up to 7 in HE).

+#### Specifics for pulse-shape workflow
+HcalCompareUpgradeChains.cc puts the pulse shape information (digi, 8 time slices) in the trees tps and tpsmatch, as branches tp_ts_adc.
+To make the histogram plots for this, use run_pulse_shape.C (which splits in 2 energy bins, 0.5-5 GeV, 5+ GeV) and plot_pluse_shape.py.
+These are run with:

+    g++ -o run_pulse_shape run_pulse_shape.C  `root-config --cflags --glibs` ./run_pulse_shape <path to analyze.root file> <path and name of output histogram>.root 1

+    cmsenv
+    python plot_pulse_shape.py

+plot_pluse_shape.py only plots one sample at a time, and splits up the pulse shape plots by ieta region.
+Plots are made for 0.5-5 GeV, 5+ GeV, and inclusive energy region.